google/oracle-toolkit/docs/terraform.md

   Grants OS Login access with sudo privileges, required by the Ansible playbooks.
 - `roles/iam.serviceAccountUser` on the **target VM's service account**
   Allows the control node to impersonate the target service account during SSH sessions.
-- `roles/storage.objectAdmin` required for write access to:
-   - The GCS bucket used for storing Terraform state
-   - The bucket specified in var.gcs_source which stores:
-     - Terraform configuration files for Infrastructure Manager
-     - The ZIP archive of the Ansible toolkit
+- `roles/storage.objectViewer` on the bucket specified in var.gcs_source to download the ZIP archive of the oracle-toolkit
+- `roles/storage.objectUser` on the Terraform state bucket specified in backend.tf to write Terraform state.
 - `roles/compute.instanceAdmin.v1` (or a custom role including compute.instances.delete)
    Required to delete the ephemeral control node VM after the deployment is complete.